chenchenwang93/SAEVRT/README.md

-The original code for "Combining semantic autoencoder and relational knowledge transfer for zero-shot scene recognition"
+The original code for "Enhancing Zero-Shot Scene Recognition through Semantic Autoencoders and Visual Relation Transfer"

 Here, we give an example implementation on the MIT_67 dataset.